Inflectra/rapise-documentation/docs/RVL/Cheatsheet.md

 # RVL Quick Reference Guide

 An RVL script is structured as a table with seven columns: Flow, Type, Object, Action, ParamName, ParamType, and ParamValue.
-Each RVL script comprises numerous RVL operations, which are stored within this table.
-An operation can be an Action, Comment, Variable, Loop, Map, an empty row, among others.
-Examples of these operations can be found in the subsequent section of this guide.
+Each RVL script consists of multiple RVL operations, which are stored in this table.
+An operation can be an Action, Comment, Variable, Loop, Map, or an empty row, among other types.
+Examples of these operations are provided in the following sections of this guide.

 ## Empty RVL